tazee/tazee.github.io/yt-tools/index.md

 ### Pivot Center Parent Axis<br>
 Pivot moves the 3D Cursor position to the position of the active object and sets the Pivot Point to Cursor.
 Set Orientation to Parent.

-## Pick Mesh Element
+## Pick Active Element
-Pick Mesh Element sets the position of the hit element on the mesh by clicking the mouse on the Mesh object to Active Element, 3D Cursor, or Object Origin.
+Pick Active Element sets the position of the hit element on the mesh by clicking the mouse on the Mesh object to Active Element, 3D Cursor, or Object Origin.
 Once Pick Mesh Elements is executed, mouse clicks are processed as hit test events until the tool is released.
-If you want to continue operations such as transform tools, you must release Pick Mesh Elements once.
+If you want to continue operations such as transform tools, you must release Pick Active Elements once.
 You can release the tool by pressing the ESCAPE key, right-clicking the mouse, or pressing the Pick Mesh Elements button.
 <div align="left">
 <img src="images/HitMeshElement.gif"/>
 </div>